troygoode/node-require-directory/README.markdown

 * routes/auth/logout.js
 * routes/auth/register.js

-`routes/index.js` uses `require-directory` to build the hash rather than doing so manually:
+`routes/index.js` uses `require-directory` to build the hash (rather than doing so manually) like so:

 ```javascript
 var requireDirectory = require('require-directory');